 As I grew up I started realizing and understanding that hearing difficulty was a forbidden phenomenon at our home.
 We weren’t allowed to talk or discuss it.
 I took this way too seriously.

-Yes, when I first found out I was having hearing loss in my early 20’s I hid it.
+Yes, when I first found out I was having hearing loss in my early 20’s, I hid it.
 I hid it from my friends, my family and everyone close to me.
-Really I was worried that people around me would look me with pitiful eyes. when I was afraid to wear hearing aids but then again it got into me that wearing them is a NEED I cannot ignore.
-I started ignoring party invitations, considered sitting at home all my myself.
-Just didn’t want anyone to see I was wearing hearing aids.
+Really I was worried that people around me would look me with pitiful eyes when I was afraid to wear hearing aids but then again it got into me that wearing them is a need that I cannot ignore.
+I started ignoring party invitations, consider sitting at home all by myself.
+Just didn’t want anyone to see that I was wearing hearing aids.

 But once I got married and had children it all changed.

 They caught me hiding my aids several times.
-It is them that I realized that I should not make the same mistake my family did.
-I better make my kids understand about hearing loss since it is genetic.
-There is definitely a possibility that it would get passed onto them.
-It took me a while, but eventually I did address the elephant in the room (something everyone was avoiding to talk about).
+It is then that I realized that I should not make the same mistake as my family did.
+I better make my kids understand aware about hearing loss since it is genetic.
+There is definitely a possibility that it would also passed onto them.
+It took me a while, but eventually, I did address the elephant in the room (something everyone was avoiding to talk about).

 I am now a writer and speaker at a law college and have been openly talking about my condition.
 And inspiring the young generation as much as I can.

-I want to show my kids that not ashamed, now regularly make sure that at restaurants I get a quieter place.
-My friends and family have also started my decision of advocating this issue on a larger level.
+I want to show my kids to not be ashamed of hearing loss and hearing aids.
+Now I regularly make sure that at restaurants I get a quieter place.
+My friends and family have also appreciated my decision of advocating this issue on a larger level.
 Life is happy and I am grateful for who I am and what I have achieved so far.
 I really hope that my story encourages others to accept their hearing loss, treat it.
-And continue with their vibrant and entertaining lives.
+And continue with their vibrant and entertaining lives with hearing aids.